 At Christ the Sower Ecumenical Primary School we provide the ‘good earth’ for all our children to flourish and achieve their full potential; so that every child can learn and explore who they are created to be.
 With the highest of expectations we, individually and collectively, will care for, nurture and develop each and every child.

 A loving place where we all care, learn and grow together.

 The Parable of the Sower – Our Story

-Christ the Sower, our school name, was chosen when our school was established in 2004.
-It is taken from Jesus' parable of the sower in the Bible.
-A parable is a story with a meaning.
+Christ the Sower, our school name, is taken from Jesus' parable of the sower in the Bible.
 This parable tells of a farmer who went out to scatter seed but had varying success due to the different places where the seed fell.
-The seed that flourished landed in good soil.
+The seed that ultimately flourished landed in good soil.

-At CtS we strive to provide the good soil for all our children to flourish.
+At Christ the Sower, we strive to provide the good soil for all our children to flourish.
 We care for all our children and support them to care, learn and grow.
 'Christ the Sower' inspires and underpins our school vision running through the heart of our school.